district-labs/web3-sets/apps/docs/pages/architecture/rules.md

 }
 ```

-In the example above the Rule contains a `count` operation, which requires a minimum of number of the GMCredential to be available during runtime validation.
+In the example above the Rule contains a `count` operation, which requires a minimum number of the GMCredential to be available during runtime validation.

 Rules can also enforce logic branches on other Rules.

-Below is a relatively complex set defines several conditions and rules for an imagining District Disco Party.
+Below is a relatively complex set that defines several conditions and rules for an imagined District Disco Party.
 Stating that either a Membership and Ticket credential or VIP credential must be available during the runtime to pass validation.

 Simplified set statement `Membership + Ticket || Verified Identity Pass = True`